KeremArslan1/Lugat-it-BGY/README.md

 Adding a feature called "Your own language", this will allow users to create their own algorithm and use them.

-~~Being able to translate the string from Turkish words to "Lugat-it BGY" words.~~
+~~Being able to translate the string of Turkish words to "Lugat-it BGY" words.~~

 __*Credits:*__